 The World Television Awards are open to all broadcasters in Asia, Pacific, Europe, Africa, and North & South America from public, private sector and freelance producers.

-The deadline for submission of Abstract is now extended to 25 April 2011.
+The deadline for programme submission is now extended to 1 May 2012.

 Latest AIBD Newsletter